constarg/terminal-tool-builder-lib/README.md

 After this the program will be installed and ready to run.

 # Documentation
-The documentatioin of the library can be found in the wiki!!
+The documentation of the library can be found in the wiki!!